Rio Monterroso: Historical designs of Arroyo De Juan Benítez culvert

-The 3rd version of the Arroyo de Juan Benítez is located on the eastern wall of the Monterroso culvert, flowing directly under the Calle Parque central.
+The third version of the Arroyo de Juan Benítez is located on the eastern wall of the Monterroso culvert, flowing directly under the Calle Parque central.
 Version 3 is the largest of all versions of arroyo de Juan Benítez culverts.
 This is one of 3 versions of outfalls located on the eastern wall of the Monterroso culvert.
-Version 3 was built to relieve version 2, which had a 90° (right angle) internal bend and caused problems with water flow.
-It consists of a 5-foot tall rectangular concrete outfall, with ceilings that slope up to 6'5" inside and slant to the right.
-This shape limits the flow of the Juan Benítez stream in times of flooding to minimize erosion, and prevents the Monterroso river from backing up into the Juan Benítez culvert.
+Version 3 was built to improve on version 2, which had a 90° (right angle) internal bend and caused problems with water flow.
+Version 3, like version 2, consists of a box culvert system for its entire length.
+Its mouth consists of a five foot tall rectangular concrete outfall, with ceilings that slope up to 6' 5" inside and slant to the right.
+This shape is prevalent in many subsurface canals and larger drainage systems using overhead vertical beams and is known as a transition structure to maximise hydraulic efficiency.

+The specialised shape of these transition structures with beam-bridge structures are not only derived from the need to create a hydraulically efficient transition structure, but one that possesses the tensile strength that compensates from the lack thereof abutments, and structural supports (for main support beams to have a strong structure to rest on) and in the exiting area of laterally joining tunnels.

 It is surrounded by a steel beam and two columns, with the measurements of the beams and columns, a total weight of 1,042 kg is added and resulted.
 A calculated weight of 492 kg for the top horizontal steel beam with a length of 9 ft 10 in and a weight of 275 kg each for the two steel columns either side with a height of 5 ft.